riteshkarval/pc-software/README.md

-# Image to CSS style string
+# Image to CSS class string

-The problem has been formalized as image captioning problem, where given the UI image the model will generate the CSS style string.
+The problem has been formalized as image captioning problem, where given the UI image the model will generate the CSS class string.

 ## Model Architecture